clearent/ClearentIdtechIOSFramework/README.md

+# Clearent IDTech IOS Framework

 This is an IOS Framework that works with the IDTech framework to handle credit card data from IDTECH readers (currently only UniPay III is supported).

 Carthage was chosen to bring the Clearent framework into your project because of its flexibility.
 Reference Carthage documentation too (https://github.com/Carthage/Carthage).

+## Build the framework, build your app.

 1 - Install Carthage if you have not done so. ex - brew install carthage.